-Now retired, he retains his keen interest in World War II aviation, especially local flying activities.
-He is a member of the Royal Air Force National Service Association.
+He retained his keen interest in World War II aviation, especially local flying activities.
+He was a member of the Royal Air Force National Service Association.
 He was a founder member of the Princes Risborough and District Historical Farm Machinery Club.

 His family has local links, which go back many generations.

 He told us many stories of teasing the local policeman, working with the bodgers, local feuding involving his own family; not to mention Bomber Harris landing on Main Road.
 And there was the time he nearly burnt down the Village Hall